[former] Ash Parva Wesleyan Methodist Chapel

 The chapel was opened on the 4th April 1824 (as reported in the "Wesleyan Methodist Magazine" of May 1824).
 The chapel cost £200 and was built as the expence of a "generous friend".
 In the Religious Census of 1851 there was seating for 70 worshippers, and there were 30 worshippers at their evening service on census Sunday.
-The chapel was closed by 1948 and sold in 1954.
+The chapel was still open in 1937 but had closed by 1948 and was sold in 1954.
 It has since been converted to a house.
 An extension at the back was being built in 2005.
 The building is now known as "Chapel Cottage".

 Grid ref: SJ 576395